zer0cache/matic-docs/docs/develop/did-implementation/gettting-started.md

 ```
 const txHash = await updateDidDoc(did, didDoc, privateKey, url?, contractAddress?);
 ```
 It should be noted that to update the DID document, only the owner of DID can send the request.

-The private key sent here should also hold some Matic tokens or test tokens as per the network configuration they are working on.
-If the user does not provide the configuration with url and contract address, the package will take them from it's default configuration file.
+The private key here should also hold some corresponding Matic tokens.

+If the user does not provide the configuration with `url` and `contractAddress`, the library picks up the default configurations of the network from the DID URI.

-## Delete DID
+## Delete DID Document

-With polygon DID implementation a user can also revoke his DID from chain for this, first import
+With Polygon DID implementation a user can also revoke his DID Document from the ledger.
+The user first needs to use `polygon-did-registrar` as follows
 ```
 import { deleteDidDoc } from "polygon-did-registrar";
 ```
-After this with the DID owner who wishes to delete the DID instance can use
+Then use,
 ```
 const txHash = await deleteDidDoc(did, privateKey, url?, contractAddress?);
 ```

-Amongst the parameters it is notable that, url and contract address are optional parameters, which if not provided by the user a default configuration will be picked up by the function.
-It is important for the private key to hold Matic tokens or Matic test tokens, as per the network configuration where DID was registered, or the transaction would fail.
+Amongst the parameters it is notable that, `url` and `contractAddress` are optional parameters, which if not provided by the user, a default configuration will be picked up by the function based on the DID URI.

-With this we think that you have a fair idea of how you can use the Polygon-DID-Implementation suite, to generate your Polygon DID uri and register them on Polygon chain.
+It is important for the private key to hold the necessary Matic tokens, as per the network configuration of DID, or the transaction would fail.

 ## Contributing to the Repository